FAQs: Summer Credit for Organic Chemistry Taken Elsewhere

 Q: Can I take an organic chemistry course over the summer and receive Swarthmore credit?

-A: Yes you can, but the amount of credit transferred may vary (see below).
+A: Yes, but not all courses qualify, and the amount of credit transferred may vary (see below).

 Q: Can the chemistry department suggest a particular course at a particular institution?

 A: We do not keep a database of appropriate courses at different colleges or universities.
 Also, the quality of a given course can change over time.
 However, for students looking to take a course in the Philadelphia area, the summer organic chemistry courses at the University of Pennsylvania, Temple University, and Bryn Mawr College have generally been appropriate in the past.
 Somewhat further away, the University of Maryland has also offered appropriate summer courses.

 Q: How do I go about selecting a course?

 A: The process is entirely initiated by you.
 You will need to contact the chemistry department at the college or university you are considering for the summer course.
 You should ask for syllabi and other information about the appropriate courses.
 Please note that at many institutions, lecture and lab courses are separate.
 You need to obtain information about both.
 The specific types of information generally required are listed below (next question).

 Once you have obtained the necessary documents, follow the procedure described on the Registrar’s web page for requesting pre-estimation of credit.

 Please note that courses taken at community colleges are not considered suitable for medical school applications.
 See: https://www.swarthmore.edu/health-sciences-office/frequently-asked-questions-premedical-students.

 Q: What information and documents do I need to collect for the pre-estimation of credit?